mariomolinam/climate_change_immigration/README.md

 ### Mexican Shapefiles
 Data for Mexico's map can be downloaded here: https://www.inegi.org.mx/app/mapas/.
 This project uses the "Marco Geoestaditico, febrero 2018", and it can be accessed using [this link](https://www.inegi.org.mx/contenidos/productos/prod_serv/contenidos/espanol/bvinegi/productos/geografia/marcogeo/889463526636_s.zip). (**NOTE**: If you click on this link, you will start downloading the Mexican shapefiles (~3Gb) right away.)

-### Dayment
+### Daymet
-Daily climate measures for precipitation, minimum temperature, and maximum temperature (from 1980 to 2017) are taken from NASA Dayment and you can access the data [here](https://daymet.ornl.gov/)).
+Daily climate measures for precipitation, minimum temperature, and maximum temperature (from 1980 to 2017) are taken from NASA Daymet and you can access the data [here](https://daymet.ornl.gov/)).
 To download the raster files for North America, you need to create an account first.

 ### Mexican Migration Project
 You need to get access to the restricted data from the [Mexican Migration Project](https://mmp.opr.princeton.edu/), which includes geocodes for the communities available in the MMP data.